swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Box 2 briefly explains how version control systems work.
-It's hard to know what version control tool is most widely used in research today, but the one that's most talked about is undoubtedly Git[^16].
+It's hard to know what version control tool is most widely used in research today, but the one that's most talked about is undoubtedly Git[^22].
 This is largely because of
-GitHub[^17], a popular hosting site that combines the technical infrastructure for collaboration via Git with a modern web interface.
+GitHub[^23], a popular hosting site that combines the technical infrastructure for collaboration via Git with a modern web interface.
 GitHub is free for public and open source projects and for users in academia and nonprofits.
-GitLab[^18] is a well-regarded alternative that some prefer, because the GitLab platform itself is free and open source.
+GitLab[^24] is a well-regarded alternative that some prefer, because the GitLab platform itself is free and open source.
+Bitbucket[^25] provides free hosting for both Git and Mercurial repositories, but does not have nearly as many scientific users.

-For those who find Git's command-line syntax inconsistent and confusing, Mercurial[^19] is a good choice;
-Bitbucket[^20] provides free hosting for both
-Git and Mercurial repositories, but does not have nearly as many scientific users.

 ### What Not to Put Under Version Control